telerik/winforms-docs/clock/customizing-appearance/accessing-and-customizing-elements.md

 ## Design time

 You can access and modify the style for different elements in __RadClock__ by using the Element hierarchy editor.
+It can be accessed by selecting the *Edit UI Elements* item from the Smart Tag.

 >caption Fig.1 Element hierarchy editor